apacheignite/documentation/web-console/web-agent.md

 The two main functions of Ignite Web Agent are:
 * Proxy between Ignite Web Console and Ignite Grid for SQL queries execution purposes.
 * Proxy between Ignite Web Console and a RDBMS for database schema metadata collection.
-Refer to [RDBMS Integration](doc:rdbms-integration)  for more details.
+Refer to [RDBMS Integration](https://apacheignite-mix.readme.io/docs/web-console) section for more details.
 [block:image]
 {
   "images": [